14 Top-Rated Small Towns in Wisconsin

 You can also visit the Eagle Bluff Lighthouse Museum and see the home that the lighthouse keepers lived in during the turn of the century while operating the lighthouse to protect boats from the rocky shores.
 To embrace the natural side of Fish Creek, make a stop at Door County Rock and Gem, where you can pick up a fossil or geode to take home.

 The town of Bayfield is a unique place to visit in Wisconsin because it is the portal to the 22 Apostle Islands.
-The town is located on the shores of Lake Superior, and the scenic views are its main draw.
+This town is located on the shores of Lake Superior, and the scenic views are its main draw year-round.
+Summer scenery turns into a dramatic winter spectacular, which makes Bayfield a popular spot for winter recreation like snowshoeing, skiing, and fat-tire biking.

 The top spot to spend time in Bayfield is at the Apostle Islands National Lakeshore, which includes 12 miles of forest along the shore.
 You can enjoy a ferry ride to any of the islands including Madeline Island, which is one of the most popular.